haxzie/stylefire/README.md

 Or install with NPM
 ```
 npm i @haxzie/stylefire

+// importing
+import * as styleFire from '@haxzie/stylefire'
 ```

 ## Usage
 StyleFire works by applying class names to the HTML document with all your css variables wrapped inside it.
 You can either create the CSS variables using a JSON file or create your own CSS class and pass it to StyleFire.